-- ➤ Received and processed more than 243 development construction permit applications. - ➤ In accordance with Priority Area D "Improved Infrastructure" Goal 2(d), Objectives 2 and 3 of the Town's Strategic Plan to "improve water resource management" the department, completed the following drainage improvements: - Completed construction of a Drainage Improvement Project from Frontier Trails Park to the intersection of SW 195th Terrace and SW 54th Place. - Completed construction of the Dykes Road Drainage and Water Quality Project, which is funded in part by a \$100,000 grant from South Florida Water Management District and in-kind services from South Broward Drainage District. - Awarded \$500,000 from Florida Department of Environmental Protection for the Green Meadows Drainage Project, which will commence construction in 2019-2020 and estimated to be completed in FY 2019-2020. - Completed surveying and design of the following drainage projects, which were funded by a \$340,000 Florida Department of Environmental Protection grant and will be constructed in FY 2018/2019: - Construct catch basin adjacent to 5501 SW 136th Avenue (Holatee Trail) with associated piping and headwall structure connecting to the Central Broward Water Control District (CBWCD) S-33 Canal on the east side of Holatee Trail. - Upgrade culverts and restoration of eastside swale along Dykes Road from Huntridge Drive to Calusa Corners Park with new underdrain and headwall connections at SW 51st Manor, SW 53rd Court, SW 54th Place and SW 56th Street.
+- Received and processed more than 266 development construction permit applications. - In accordance with Priority Area D "Improved Infrastructure" Goal 2(d), Objectives 2 and 3 of the Town's Strategic Plan to "improve water resource management" the department, completed the following drainage improvements: - Completed construction of a Drainage Improvement Project from Frontier Trails Park to the intersection of SW 195th Terrace and SW 54th Place. - Completed construction of the Dykes Road Drainage and Water Quality Project, which is funded in part by a \$100,000 grant from South Florida Water Management District and in-kind services from South Broward Drainage District. - Completed surveying, design, bidding and award of the following drainage projects, which were funded by a \$340,000 Florida Department of Environmental Protection grant and will be constructed in FY 2018/2019: - Construct catch basin adjacent to 5501 SW 136th Avenue (Holatee Trail) with associated piping and headwall structure connecting to the Central Broward Water Control District (CBWCD) S-33 Canal on the east side of Holatee Trail. - Upgrade culverts and restoration of eastside swale along Dykes Road from Huntridge Drive to Calusa Corners Park with new underdrain and headwall connections at SW 51st Manor, SW 53rd Court, SW 54th Place and SW 56th Street.
 New outfalls will connect to the South Broward Drainage District (SBDD) No. 10 Canal. - Install catch basins and associated piping at the intersection of SW 54th Place and SW 188th Avenue, connecting westward to the South Broward Drainage District (SBDD) No. 12 Canal.

-- Grade swales and install drainage pipe to connect an existing catch basin on SW 178th Avenue and SW 46th Street to the South Broward Drainage District (SBDD) Rolling Oaks Lateral Canal. - Install catch basins and associated piping at the SW 201st Avenue cul-de-sac, connecting to the South Broward Drainage District (SBDD) Canal. - Completed the design of the Frontier Trails Park Improvements. - Completed the temporary relocation of the two fire departments. - Completed construction of the fire modular replacement. - Completed the installation of lightning protection at Town Hall. - ➤ Completed the installation of guardrails along Stirling Road (Phase II,) which was funded by a \$300,000 grant from the Florida Department of Transportation. - ➤ Completed construction and permitting of the Town's entranceway signs along Griffin Road near Bonaventure Boulevard and Dykes Road. - ➤ In accordance with Priority Area D "Improved Infrastructure" Goal 3(d) of the Town's Strategic Plan to improve road conditions management, the department completed the following: - Completed survey of the Fiscal Year 2019 road segments of the Transportation and Surface Drainage On-Going Rehabilitation (TSDOR) Program. - Completed Right of Way acquisition of the Fiscal Year 2020 road segments of the Transportation and Surface Drainage On-Going Rehabilitation (TSDOR) Program. - ➤ In accordance with Priority Area D "Improved Infrastructure" Goal 2(d,) Objective 4 of the Town's Strategic Plan to improve water resource management the department completed the following: - Submitted draft Bacteriological Pollution Control Plan in compliance with the fecal coliform bacteria total maximum daily loading (TMDL) as established by the Florida Department of Environmental Protection (FDEP). - Submitted the NPDES Annual Report on a timely basis. - Launched the Town's Geographic Information System (GIS) program.
+- Grade swales and install drainage pipe to connect an existing catch basin on SW 178th Avenue and SW 46th Street to the South Broward Drainage District (SBDD) Rolling Oaks Lateral Canal. - Install catch basins and associated piping at the SW 201st Avenue cul-de-sac, connecting to the South Broward Drainage District (SBDD) Canal. - > Completed the design of the Frontier Trails Park Improvements. - > Completed the temporary relocation of the two fire departments. - > Completed construction of the fire modular replacement. - > Completed the installation of lightning protection at Town Hall. - Completed the installation of guardrails along Stirling Road (Phase II,) which was funded by a \$300,000 grant from the Florida Department of Transportation. - Completed construction and permitting of the Town's entranceway signs along Griffin Road near Bonaventure Boulevard and Dykes Road. - In accordance with Priority Area D "Improved Infrastructure" Goal 3(d) of the Town's Strategic Plan to improve road conditions management, the department completed the following: - Completed survey and design of the Fiscal Year 2019 road segments of the Transportation and Surface Drainage On-Going Rehabilitation (TSDOR) Program. - Completed Right of Way acquisition of the Fiscal Year 2020 road segments of the Transportation and Surface Drainage On-Going Rehabilitation (TSDOR) Program. - In accordance with Priority Area D "Improved Infrastructure" Goal 2(d,) Objective 4 of the Town's Strategic Plan to improve water resource management the department completed the following: - Submitted draft Bacteriological Pollution Control Plan in compliance with the fecal coliform bacteria total maximum daily loading (TMDL) as established by the Florida Department of Environmental Protection (FDEP). - Submitted the NPDES Annual Report on a timely basis. - > Launched the Town's Geographic Information System (GIS) program.

-- > Availability of funds to expand the GIS database. - > Availability of funding for ongoing street maintenance and repairs. - > Availability of funds for the Drainage and Infrastructure Advisory Board project list. - Availability of funds for critical capital projects, including a proposed emergency operations center. - Monitoring changes to Federal, State and Local grant requirements. - Inability to award contracts due to lack of funding.
+- > Availability of funds to expand the GIS database. - > Availability of funding for ongoing street maintenance and repairs. - Availability of funds for the Drainage and Infrastructure Advisory Board project list. - Availability of funds for critical capital projects, including a proposed emergency operations center. - > Monitoring changes to Federal, State and Local grant requirements. - > Inability to award contracts due to lack of funding.